 - Easy to incorporate into both solid and liquid dishes

-- Some products contains starch and even protein that can affect blood glucose levels
+- Some brands have hidden starch and even protein that can affect blood glucose levels

 - Less potent than pure MCT oil